109 fun facts about Croatia. How many of these weird, puzzling, intriguing lies, myths & facts about Croatia do you know (or think I got wrong)?

 21. Inhabited for over 8,000 years, the eastern Croatian city of Vinkovci is the oldest continuously inhabited city in Europe.

-22. Constructed by Ivan Lupis Vukic in Rijeka in the 19th century was the world’s first torpedo.
+22. Ivan Lupis Vukic constructed the world’s first torpedo in Rijeka in the 19th century.

 26. The majority of Croatians are Catholic.

 27. The Catholic Cathedral in Zagreb is the tallest building in Croatia (108 meters).

 28. Croatia has 1244 islands, isles, islets & reefs for you to sail through.
 Just 48 of them are inhabited.

 29. The mainland covers 56,542 km², and the surface of the territorial sea is 31,067 km².